 Another Rescue Truck from Minnesota, now registered in Maryland, was seen at the 2012 All Breeds Jeep Show in Pennsylvania.
 It's reportedly a 1956 model.
 Thanks to geepstir on Flickr for the photo.
 See also a rear door open (100K JPEG).

-The back cover of the 8-page Willys brochure (front cover seen above) shows the equipment stowed in the truck.
+The back cover of the 8-page Willys brochure showed the equipment stowed in the truck.
 The LDR was available from Willys as a vehicle only, or equipped with either the standard FCDA tools or both the standard and supplemental FCDA tools.

 Apparently Willys was also in competition with itself for the Civil Defense market.
 This 1967 photo shows what looks like a stripped-chassis Willys truck with an aftermarket oversize cargo box.